Baby Acne Breast Milk A Mother's Guide to Happy, Healthy Skin

 • Discuss medicated creams with your pediatrician if acne is severe.

-With some mild cleansing and moisturizing, you can keep your baby’s face feeling soft and comfortable while those little bumps run their short course.
+With some mild cleansing and moisturizing, you can keep your baby’s face feeling soft while those minor bumps run their short course.
 Talk to your pediatrician if you have any concerns.

 When to Worry About Baby Acne